Skip to main content

 Alpha-1 Antitrypsin Deficiency

-Alpha-1 Antitrypsin Deficiency (Alpha-1) is a genetic (inherited) condition – it is passed from parents to their children through their genes.
+Alpha-1 Antitrypsin Deficiency (AATD or Alpha-1) is a genetic (inherited) condition – it is passed from parents to their children through their genes.
 Alpha-1 may result in serious lung disease in adults and/or liver disease at any age.
 Earlier screening helps to accurately diagnose Alpha-1, allowing for a treatment plan to be established.

 Alpha-1 antitrypsin (A1AT) is a protein produced primarily by hepatocytes and released into circulation by the liver.
 A1AT functions in the lungs to inactivate neutrophil elastase, a powerful protease that contributes to the innate immune response.